Learn Developer Tools

 What Can You Do with Developer Tools?

 Developer tools are primarily used to make the coding and programming process more efficient and optimized for specific tasks.
-As a result, most of the things you can do with developer tools are focused on improving the things you can do with programming languages like HTML/CSS and JavaScript.
+As a result, most of the things you can do with developer tools are focused on improving the things you can do with programming languages like HTML, CSS, and JavaScript.
 For example, Git won’t do much on its own, but when paired with other programming languages, it becomes a powerful tool for documentation and collaboration between multiple developers.
-Visual Code Studio will help developers compile and debug code far faster than they might otherwise have been able to, which will help them work on more complex projects thanks to automating the basic elements of the process.
+Visual Studio Code will help developers compile and debug code far faster than they might otherwise have been able to, allowing them to work on more complex projects by automating basic elements of the process.

 On the other hand, learning to use advanced programming frameworks and libraries will vastly expand the things you can do as a programmer.
 For example, learning Node.js will allow you to develop software applications that read JavaScript code without accessing a web browser.
-This is a necessary technical skill for building things like streaming service software.
-It is a vital component of the internet of things technologies that make everything from digital assistants to smart cars possible.
+This is a necessary technical skill for building things like streaming-service software.
+It is a vital component of Internet of Things technologies that make everything from digital assistants to smart cars possible.
 Similarly, learning the MERN stack will let users build full-stack frameworks for web applications using only their knowledge of JavaScript.

-Since developer tools like Git, Visual Code Studio, and Emmet are primarily efficiency tools, they are utilized in virtually every field that employs Developers.
+Since developer tools like Git, Visual Studio Code, and Emmet are primarily efficiency tools, they are utilized in virtually every field that employs Developers.
 This includes fields employing Web Developers, Software Engineers, or dedicated JavaScript or Python Developers.
-Since virtually every field relies on internet and web connectivity to operate at maximum efficiency, skilled developers can find work in almost every field, including private and public-sector work.
-A few of the positions that will regularly take advantage of developer tools are:
+Since virtually every field relies on internet and web connectivity to operate at maximum efficiency, skilled developers can find work in almost every sector, including private and public-sector work.
+A few of the positions that regularly take advantage of developer tools are:

 Web Developer: Web Developers are responsible for building and maintaining webpages and other web applications.
-They will program the client-facing elements of a webpage using languages like HTML/CSS and JavaScript, and they will use tools like Emmet and VCS to optimize the development process.
-Web Developers may also be tasked with building and maintaining the back-end infrastructure that the webpage runs on using programming languages like Python or specialized JavaScript frameworks like Node.js and Express.js.
+They program the client-facing elements of a webpage using languages like HTML, CSS, and JavaScript, and they use tools like Emmet and VCS to optimize the development process.
+Web Developers may also build and maintain the back-end infrastructure on which the webpage runs, using programming languages like Python or specialized JavaScript frameworks like Node.js and Express.js.

 JavaScript Developer: Some developers specialize in specific programming languages such as JavaScript.
-These developers will not only learn how to use efficiency tools like Git and Emmet, but also want to learn specialized JavaScript frameworks like the MERN stack.
-This collection of libraries (MongoDB, Express.js, React, and Node.js) allow JavaScript Developers to build full-stack applications that handle the front end, back-end, and database aspects of web application using only JavaScript and its associated libraries.
+These developers will not only learn how to use efficiency tools like Git and Emmet but also specialized JavaScript frameworks like the MERN stack.
+This collection of libraries (MongoDB, Express.js, React, and Node.js) allows JavaScript Developers to build full-stack applications that handle front-end, back-end, and database aspects of web applications using only JavaScript and its associated libraries.

 Python Developer: Like JavaScript Developers, Python Developers are programmers who specialize in the Python programming language.
-Python is a back-end language that is used for organizing, querying, and filtering databases, and it is a vital component of modern data science practices.
-Not only will Python Developers want to learn how to use tools like Git and VSC, they will also want to learn how to use specialized programming libraries such as Django.
-The significant difference between Python Developers and JavaScript Developers is that Python is used primarily in data science and machine learning projects.
-At the same time, JavaScript Developers are more likely to work on web development projects.
+Python is a back-end language used for organizing, querying, and filtering databases and is a vital component of modern data science practices.
+Not only will Python Developers learn how to use tools like Git and vs. Code, but they will also learn specialized programming libraries such as Django.
+The significant difference between Python Developers and JavaScript Developers is that Python is used primarily in data science and machine learning projects, while JavaScript Developers are more likely to work on web development projects.

 Why Learn Developer Tools?

-Learning developer tools is an ideal skill for any aspiring computer programmer who wants to make their work either more efficient or more expansive.
-They will help you in almost every development process.
-For example: learning Visual Code Studio will make it easier for you to build mundane elements with features like intelligent code completion, syntax highlighting, and direct support for debugging.
-Git helps students document and archive their code in a collaborative working environment, letting them keep detailed records of their work and the alterations made to their code.
-Emmet is a software application designed to be a high-speed plug-in for web development projects, making HTML/CSS coding a breeze.
+Learning developer tools is an ideal step for any aspiring computer programmer who wants to make their work either more efficient or more expansive.
+These tools will help you throughout almost every step of the development process.
+For example, learning Visual Studio Code makes it easier to build mundane elements with features like intelligent code completion, syntax highlighting, and direct support for debugging.
+Git helps students document and archive their code in a collaborative working environment, allowing them to keep detailed records of their work and the alterations made to their code.
+Emmet is a software application designed as a high-speed plug-in for web development projects, making HTML and CSS coding faster and easier.
 Each tool serves a different purpose and lets users work more efficiently on development projects.

-Other major developer tools include programming libraries and frameworks that expand on the kinds of work that can be done with any given programming language.
-These libraries, such as React, Node.js, and Django, can be learned alongside their base language (often JavaScript or Python) to allow developers to build more complex programs.
-For example, despite JavaScript being primarily a web development language, learning the MERN stack (MongoDB, Express.js, React, and Node.js) will allow web developers to build full-stack digital applications that can run on almost any device or platform.
-While programmers won’t necessarily be required to learn these tools to work on projects involving JavaScript, learning any one of them is a great way to expand a developer’s career potential.
+Other major developer tools include programming libraries and frameworks that expand the kinds of work possible with any given programming language.
+These libraries such as React, Node.js, and Django, can be learned alongside their base language (often JavaScript or Python) to allow developers to build more complex programs.
+For example, despite JavaScript being primarily a web development language, learning the MERN stack (MongoDB, Express.js, React, and Node.js) enables web developers to build full-stack digital applications that can run on almost any device or platform.
+While programmers won’t necessarily be required to learn these tools to work on projects involving JavaScript, learning any of them is a great way to expand a developer’s career potential.

 Read more about why you should learn developer tools.